Proving Negligence in a Car Accident Claim

 - A defective motor vehicle or motor vehicle part causes an accident.

-The vast majority of personal injury lawsuits, including those that involve car accidents, require proof of negligence for the plaintiff to win the case.
+The vast majority of personal injury lawsuits, including those that involve car accidents, require proof of negligence for the plaintiff to win the case, recover medical bills, and potentially lost wages as well.
 A Florida court will only enter a verdict in favor of the plaintiff and award damages if he or she, with the help of a qualified attorney, has clearly established the four legal elements of negligence:

 Winning your Florida car accident claim requires your attorney to collect and present evidence to support your case.
 An attorney will usually investigate the facts of your case to ensure you have the best chances of recovering some or all of the losses related to your injury; but, you can help increase your chances of prevailing in a lawsuit by following the tips below after a car accident involving other vehicles: